caddyserver/website/src/docs/markdown/build.md

 # Build from source

-There are 2 ways to build Caddy if you need to customize Caddy:
+There are multiple options for building Caddy, if you need a customized build (e.g. with plugins):
 - [Git](#git): Build from Git repo
 - [`xcaddy`](#xcaddy): Build using `xcaddy`
-- [Docker](#docker) Build custom Docker image
+- [Docker](#docker): Build a custom Docker image

 Requirements:

 - [Go](https://golang.org/doc/install) 1.20 or newer

-The [last section](#package-support-files-for-custom-builds-for-debianubunturaspbian) contains instructions for users who installed Caddy using the APT command on Debian-derivative system yet need the custom build executable for their operations.
+The [Package Support Files](#package-support-files-for-custom-builds-for-debianubunturaspbian) section contains instructions for users who installed Caddy using the APT command on Debian-derivative system yet need the custom build executable for their operations.

 ## Git